stephen-rowan/Governance-HOLON/Digital-Fortress/NFT-DAO-Departees-Review.md

 Throughout Dan has been an essential ally, co-worker, and friend.

-I regret that I was not able to pose questions of concern to Anna Maria and Rares of NewMindflow.
+I regret that I was not able to pose questions of concern to Anamaria and Rares of NewMindflow.
 Without them none of this would have come to light.

 I regret that I was not able to pose questions of concern to The Ancient Kraken as he has shown courage and fortitude throughout.
 And deserves renumeration for his contribution to NFT-DAO.